kubilayorcun/mail-reminder/README.md

 :exclamation: There can be contextual inconsistencies between languages, but in overall the core concepts and fundamental parts are translated carefully.

+:exclamation: Feel free to check the code, you will see lots of detailed comment lines, telling about almost each line.

 # Mail Reminder

 ## Definition